Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-A refined formulation of the paradox argues for the need of a closer look at the experiment, one which considers the possible states of the Geiger counter, the $|triggered\rangle$ and $|non-triggered\rangle$ states.
-Then also the hammer states, $|fallen\rangle$ and $|non-fallen\rangle$ must be considered, and the flask states, $|broken\rangle$ and $|non-broken\rangle$, etc. .
-That is, to Equation (\ref{chat}), one should rather substitute something like \cite{Gerry},
+A refined formulation of the paradox argues for the need that a closer look be taken at the experiment in which are involved, in addition to the cat and the atom, a Geiger counter, a hammer, a poison bottle, etc..
+This formulation will accordingly consider the possible states of the Geiger counter, its $|triggered\rangle$ and $|non-triggered\rangle$ states; then also the hammer states, $|fallen\rangle$ and $|non-fallen\rangle$, the flask's states, $|broken\rangle$ and $|non-broken\rangle$, etc. .
+That is, to equation (\ref{chat}), one should rather substitute something like \cite{Gerry},

-and of course, for the sake of completeness, a whole series of similar decompositions should be considered.
-These are the so-called {\textit{Von Neumann chains}}, which come about as infinite regressions, due to the huge set of all the possible physical entanglements stretching from the atom to the cat states.
+and of course, for the sake of completeness, a whole series of similar decompositions should be considered altogether.
+These are the so-called {\textit{Von Neumann chains}}, which come about as infinite regressions, due to the huge set of all the possible physical entanglements stretching from the atom's to the cat's states.